Masculinization (sexual activity)

-Masculinization or masculinisation, sometimes referred to as forced masculinization, is a practice within various dominance and submission or kink subcultures where a participant, often a woman, assumes a traditionally masculine role.
+Masculinization or masculinisation, sometimes referred to as forced masculinization, is a practice within various dominance and submission or kink subcultures where a participant, often a woman, assumes a masculine role.
 This can involve cross-dressing, adopting male mannerisms, or engaging in activities typically associated with male gender roles, often as part of a consensual sexual or lifestyle practice.
 Masculinization can be an aspect of BDSM, where it serves purposes ranging from erotic humiliation to role reversal.

 Overview

 Masculinization in the context of sexual activity is not about transitioning one's gender identity but rather about the temporary or situational adoption of masculine traits for sexual or fetishistic pleasure.
 Participants in masculinization might engage in: